psteinb/hpc-in-a-day/_episodes/01-01-logging-in.md

 - "There is a difference between cloud and HPC."
 ---

-Through out this material, we will assist Lola Curious over her shoulder while she is starting to work at the Institute of Things as a side job to earn some extra money.
+Through out this material, we will assist Lola Curious and look over her shoulder while she is starting to work at the Institute of Things as a side job to earn some extra money during her studies..

 On the first day, her supervisor greets her friendly and welcomes her to the job.
 He explains what her task is and suggests her that she will need to use the HPC cluster on the campus.
 Lola has so far used her Laptop at home for her studies, so the idea of using a super computer appears a bit intimidating to her.
 Her supervisor notices her anxiety and tells her that she will receive an introduction to the super computer after she has requested an account on the cluster.
 The word _super computer_ however doesn't bring Lola to ease.